oracle/graal/docs/reference-manual/native-image/contribute/ErrorMessageGuide.md

     }
     VMError.shouldNotReachHere();

 Error reporting with no error message requires the user to unnecessarily read the context in order to understand the error.
-Furthermore the `throw` in preceding `VMError.shouldNotReachHere()` is omitted making users and static analysis tools unaware of control flow interruption.
+Furthermore, the `throw` in preceding `VMError.shouldNotReachHere()` is omitted making users and static analysis tools unaware of control flow interruption.